alonitac/DevOpsMay22/07_git_exercise/README.md

 1. 'git checkout reset_question'
 2.
-   1. The commit of '10.txt' file was reverted.
-   'git reset --soft HEAD~1' -> Reverts commited changes and moves them back to the working tree.
+   1. The commit of '10.txt' file was reverted. # TODO `git reset` resets the commit, not reverting them 'git reset --soft HEAD~1' -> Reverts commited changes and moves them back to the working tree. (# TODO and to the index as well)
    2. '9.txt' & '10.txt' were changed to untracked.
    'git reset --mixed HEAD~1' -> Moves all the files that were added to the index to the working tree.
    3. '8.txt' got deleted.